 When you love someone, it’s an opportunity to connect to this broader love.
-By feeling into the love you feel, you can start to build your own personal relationship to it, that’s not dependent on someone else.
+By feeling into the love you feel, you can start to build your own personal relationship with it, that’s not dependent on someone else.

 Just you and love.

-Your Heart Is The Gateway
+Your Heart is the Gateway

 When you love someone, it opens the gateway of your heart to the flow of love.
 Your heart is the part of you that knows.

-Relationships of all kinds are beautiful, but your true capacity to love another, rests on how much you can open your heart to love.
+Relationships of all kinds are beautiful, but your true capacity to love another rests on how much you can open your heart to love.
 The relationship is merely an opportunity to establish your own connection with love.

 It’s your personal relationship with love that you ultimately share with the people you love.